ntop/ntopng/doc/src/plugins/examples.rst

-Let's now have a closer look at the :code:`local script` table, which basically contains all the necessary configuration, default values, and information to properly render a configuration page on the :ref:`Web UI.
+Let's now have a closer look at the :code:`local script` table, which basically contains all the necessary configuration, default values, and information to properly render a configuration page on the :ref:`Web UI`.

 The table tells ntopng this script is enabled by default (:code:`default_enabled = true`) and also specify the default